 Think about your baby sleeping on a surface that is absorbing all of that liquid.
 Mold, mildew, and fungus now gather on your baby’s bed.
 Yuck!

 But have you heard of a mattress that can be washed?
 Well, you’re in the right place.
 Newton Baby has a 100% washable crib mattress!

 No more worrying about any mold or mildew forming from accidents.
 Just give the mattress a bath to completely wash away mold and bacteria for a fresher, more hygienic crib!

 For safety purposes, all mattresses must comply with strict federal standards for fire regulations.
 If your baby’s mattress isn’t flame-resistant, it will burn quickly if ignited.
 Also, when these types of mattresses burn, they release very harmful gases into the air (this is off-gassing).

-This is a completely safe, halogen and heavy metal-free solution for meeting the fire safety standards that are required by the U.S. government.
+This is a completely safe, non-toxic approach for meeting the fire safety standards that are required by the U.S. government.

 As we mentioned earlier, breathability is very important (possibly the MOST important thing!) to think about when shopping for a mattress!
 Mattresses that are made of breathable materials allow babies to breathe straight through them, which helps to prevent suffocation.

 Breathability also promotes comfortable sleep for your little one because it provides the right level of air circulation, preventing sweaty backs and unhappy babies.